krikamol/group/_posts/2023-06-06-machine-learning-day.md

 categories: jekyll update
 ---

 Our group participated in the Machine Learning (ML) Day at CISPA.
 Over 50 AI/ML researchers within CISPA gathered to discuss their latest results and future collaborations.
-Alan, Kiet, and Anurag presented their posters at this event.
+Siu Lun, Kiet, and Anurag presented their posters at this event.

 ![Anurag presenting his poster](/assets/img/posts/anurag-presenting-his-poster.jpeg)